-- Last, there is the longer form essay (250 – 650 words).
+- Last, there is a longer-form essay (250 – 650 words).
 There are four prompts to choose from, and you can find them here.

 Approach the supplement cautiously.

-- Consistent with its M.O., Princeton continues to look for factors that makes you different you from the rest and that you can contribute to its community.
+- Consistent with its M.O., Princeton continues to look for factors that make you different from the rest and that you can contribute to its community.